runaqlib/cronicawan-wax/pages/about.md

 The collection displayed here contains 15 issues of the extant 16 or 17 issues.
 See the page **About the Digitization Project** for more details.

-**Who created _Cronicawan_?**
+### Who created _Cronicawan_?

-Cronicawan’s editors and main contributors included Guillermo Thorndike, Angel Avendaño, Luis Gonzales Posada, and Hernando Aguirre Gamio.
-Thorndike, a Lima-based journalist was deeply involved in the journalistic scene before the expropriation of newspapers by Velasco.
-He founded the newspaper Ojo, which was named specifically in Decreto Ley No. 20681, and was later the directorate of the newspapers La Tercera and La Crónica.
-Angel Avendaño, Luis Gonzales Posada, and Hernando Aguirre were Cusco-born, Lima-based Quechua speakers who wrote a majority of the articles within the newspaper.
+Cronicawan’s many editors and contributors included Guillermo Thorndike, Angel Avendaño, Luis Gonzales Posada, William Hurtado de Mendoza, and Hernando Aguirre Gamio.
+Thorndike, a Lima-based journalist, was deeply involved in the journalistic scene before the expropriation of newspapers by Velasco.
+He founded the newspaper _La República_, which was named specifically in Decreto Ley No. 20681, and was later the directorate of the newspapers _La Tercera_ and _La Crónica_.
+Avendaño and Hurtado de Mendoza were both from Cusco and bilingual Quechua/Spanish speakers.
+The two published poetry in both languages and wrote a majority of the reflection pieces throughout the newspapers.

-**What did _Cronicawan_ include?**
+### What did _Cronicawan_ include?

 Cronicawan emerged as a product of the ideological shifts emphasized in the Velasco government, serving not only as a medium for state messaging but also as a platform where Quechua speakers could engage with national and international affairs through their own linguistic and cultural lens.

 _Cronicawan_ included sections for national news, international news, reader submissions, art and poetry, and resources for learning Quechua.
-The tagline, _Revolusionpa Rimaynin_, can be translated as "Talk of the Revolution" or "The Revolution Speaks".
+The tagline, _Revolusionpa Rimaynin_, can be translated as "Voice of the Revolution" or "The Revolution Speaks".
 See the <a href="/cronicawan-wax/index/">Index</a> for full documentation of the issues displayed on this site and their layouts.